undeadyequ/forecasting_japanese_election_clean/README.md

-# Forecasting Japanese elections by ensemble decision tree models
+# Forecasting Japanese elections: A nonlinear machine-learning approach
 This is the original scikit-learn implement of the paper: "Forecasting Japanese elections: A nonlinear machine-learning approach"

 # Requirements